 Vehicle Requirements and Put-In Challenges

-The blackfoot river floating map reveals numerous access points, but many require high-clearance, four-wheel-drive vehicles.
+The blackfoot river floating map reveals numerous access points, but many require high clearance vehicle options.
 Standard passenger cars and low-clearance vehicles risk damage on rough approach roads.
+A high clearance vehicle or 4WD truck is essential for accessing prime launches like Scotty Brown Bridge and Clearwater Bridge.

 Public Access Sites from Lincoln to Bonner